rajdip20/80-Day-With-Python/README.md

 <a href="https://github.com/rajdip20/100-Day-With-Python/tree/main/Day%2019">Day 19</a>: Today I learned more about Turtle Graphics, Event Listeners, State and Multiple Instances.
 By the end of today, I created a code for <a href="https://github.com/rajdip20/100-Day-With-Python/tree/main/Day%2019/Turtle%20Race%20Game">Turtle Race Game</a>
 project.<br>

+<a href="https://github.com/rajdip20/100-Day-With-Python/tree/main/Day%2020">Day 20</a>: Today I spend building a famous game
+called <a href="https://github.com/rajdip20/100-Day-With-Python/tree/main/Day%2020/Snake%20Game">Snake Game</a>.
+Using the concept of
+OOP, Turtle Graphics and lots of other things.